MACHINE CT174 SILICASILICON RENDER 1.0mm

 Where CT174 Machine 1.0 mm Performs Best — Large-Scale UK Facades

-Large commercial and multi-block residential facades demand a render that covers fast, sprays consistently through professional pump equipment, and delivers a uniform fine-stone texture across every elevation — CT174 Machine 1.0 mm is the silicate-silicone hybrid finish formulated to meet that brief, covering approximately 16–17 m² per 25 kg tub at 1.5 kg/m² with V2 vapour permeability, W3 water resistance, and 0.6 MPa adhesion certified to EN 15824:2017.
+Consistent coverage across a multi-block facade starts with a render engineered to spray cleanly through a pump and texture uniformly behind it: CT174 Machine 1.0 mm is the silicate-silicone hybrid built for that brief, covering approximately 16–17 m² per 25 kg tub at 1.5 kg/m² with V2 vapour permeability, W3 water resistance, and 0.6 MPa adhesion certified to EN 15824:2017.
 Part of the premium silicone render range, this machine-optimised finish combines silicate mineral hardness with silicone flexibility and hydrophobicity, giving rendering contractors a verified Ceretherm ETICS system component for new-build and over-cladding projects across all UK climate zones.

-The 1.0 mm grain is engineered specifically for pump-and-spray equipment.
-It flows smoothly through a ≥6 mm nozzle at a minimum operating pressure of 2 bar on units including PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830 — delivering substantially more facade area per crew shift than hand-applied alternatives.
-Through-body pigmentation runs colour through the entire render mass across all 516 Ceresit Colours of Nature shades, so minor surface scuffs never expose a different shade underneath, and the integrated BioProtect formula inhibits algae, mould, and fungi for the lifetime of the coat — meaningful protection on north-facing UK elevations where biological growth typically appears within three to four winters on unprotected surfaces.
+The 1.0 mm grain is engineered specifically for pump-and-spray equipment, flowing smoothly through a ≥ 6 mm nozzle at a minimum 2 bar operating pressure on units including PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830, delivering substantially more facade area per crew shift than hand-applied alternatives.
+Through-body pigmentation runs colour through the entire render mass across all 516 Ceresit Colours of Nature shades, so minor scuffs never expose a different shade, and the integrated BioProtect formula inhibits algae, mould, and fungi for the lifetime of the coat on north-facing UK elevations where biological growth typically appears within three to four winters on unprotected surfaces.

 Why Trade Contractors Choose CT174 Machine 1.0 mm

-• Rapid Large-Scale Coverage: A two-person crew covers substantially more facade area per shift because the 1.0 mm grain is formulated specifically for professional pump-and-spray equipment, flowing smoothly through a ≥6 mm nozzle at 2 bar minimum operating pressure without clogging or inconsistency — the practical advantage that makes spray application viable on commercial elevations above 100 m².
+• Rapid large-scale coverage: a two-person crew covers substantially more facade per shift because the 1.0 mm grain is formulated for professional pump-and-spray equipment, flowing through a ≥ 6 mm nozzle at 2 bar minimum without clogging — the practical advantage that makes spray viable on commercial elevations above 100 m².

-• Walls That Breathe Freely: Internal moisture passes outward continuously through the render layer thanks to V2-rated vapour permeability (Sd 0.14–1.4 m to EN 15824:2017), keeping insulation dry, wall structures healthy, and indoor air quality high across every UK season.
+• Walls that breathe freely: internal moisture passes outward continuously through the render thanks to V2 vapour permeability (Sd 0.14–1.4 m to EN 15824), keeping insulation dry and wall structures healthy across every UK season.

-• Rain-Repellent Self-Cleaning Surface: The silicone-siloxane binder creates a hydrophobic finish rated W3 to EN 15824 (w ≤ 0.1 kg/m²h⁰·⁵), so rainfall beads across the surface rather than soaking in — carrying atmospheric dust, pollen, and urban pollutants away with every shower and keeping the facade visually clean for years.
+• Rain-repellent self-cleaning surface: the silicone-siloxane binder creates a hydrophobic finish rated W3 (w ≤ 0.1 kg/m²h⁰·⁵), so rainfall beads across the surface rather than soaking in, carrying atmospheric dust and pollutants away with every shower.

-• Lower Material Consumption Per Square Metre: Each 25 kg tub covers approximately 16–17 m² at just 1.5 kg/m², using roughly 35–40% less material than the 1.5 mm variant at 2.5 kg/m² — reducing both cost per square metre and the number of pallet deliveries a large commercial site requires.
+• Lower material consumption per square metre: each tub covers approximately 16–17 m² at just 1.5 kg/m², roughly 35–40 % less material than the 1.5 mm variant at 2.5 kg/m², cutting both cost per square metre and the number of pallet deliveries a large site needs.

-• 516 Through-Coloured Shades Mixed On Site: Every shade from the Ceresit Colours of Nature palette is tinted on a dedicated Ceresit machine at our Southampton warehouse using UV-stabilised hybrid pigments — every tub arrives ready to spray with next-day UK dispatch, and bespoke RAL or NCS matching is mixed to order on the same equipment.
+• 516 through-coloured shades mixed on site: every Colours of Nature shade is tinted on a dedicated machine at the Renders World Southampton warehouse using UV-stabilised hybrid pigments, with bespoke RAL or NCS matching mixed to order and next-day dispatch.

 Technical Specifications — CT174 Machine 1.0 mm Data Sheet